chromaui/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 ### Config

-The method for importing react has changed to use default imports.
+The method for importing React changed to use default imports.

 ```jsx
 // old